Our Commitment to You and the Protection of Your Data

 Data Portability Solutions and Data Management Tools

 Customers have requested tools to help them comply with the GDPR.
-And we’re happy to say that over the next few months, we’ll be building those tools.
-Information about the features and functionalities of these tools will be shared with you as it becomes available.
+And we’re happy to say that we’ve built those tools.

 Fulfilling our privacy and data security commitments is important to us.
 So we’re glad to help you prepare for all the changes the GDPR brings.
 This page will be revised to reflect GDPR-related information as it becomes available.
 If you have any questions about how Slack can help you with compliance, we hope you’ll reach out to us.